 Source: Drewry Shipping Consultants.
-Note: Rates are for full container loads and include the base ocean shipping rate across ship classes, port charges both at origin and at destination, fuel surcharges and all other surcharges.
+Note: Rates are for full container loads and include the base ocean shipping rate across ship classes, port charges both at origin and at the destination, fuel surcharges and all other surcharges.

 The rates to ship a 40-foot container (the most common containerized unit) between different maritime facades are a function of several factors: